NeuroBench/neurobench/README.md

 ## Contributing
 If you are interested in helping to build this framework, please see the [contributing guidelines](CONTRIBUTING.md).

+## Proposing new tasks
+Anyone is welcome to use the NeuroBench framework for their own datasets and tasks.
+Do you want to include your task in the official NeuroBench framework?
+You can find more information on how to stage your tasks [here](https://github.com/NeuroBench/neurobench/blob/prototype_task_staging/neurobench/staged_tasks/README.md)!

 ## Citation
 If you use this framework in your research, please cite the following whitepaper: